krishna140404/YourName-BugReports/README.md

-# this repository is made for the purpose of finding bugs in differnt kind of software for an assignment of software engineering fundamental.
+# This repository is made for the purpose of finding bugs in differnt kind of software for an assignment of software engineering fundamental.